solliancenet/MCW-innovate-modernize-apps-with-data-ai/Whiteboard design session/WDS trainer guide - Innovate and Modernize Apps with Data and AI.md

 2. How would this process integrate with their IoT data management solution?

-3. How would you apply anomaly detection in an event sourcing system?

 *Predictive maintenance*

 1. Wide World Importers has an extensive amount of sensor data going back years and wish to train a model for predictive maintenance based on this sensor data.
 What technologies would help them train the model given this data size?